 The following procedure explains one example practice of the link metric calculation using link metric reporting, when HWMP is activated.

-STA monitors MCS index of Data frames transmitted to a peer STA and calculate averaged metric value MTX of the link toward the peer STA.
+STA monitors MCS index of Data frames transmitted to a peer STA and calculates averaged metric value MTX of the link toward the peer STA.
 STA updates MTX of the link when it transmits Data frame to the peer STA.
-If the STA does not transmit Data frames to the peer STA recently, MTX might be approximated from strength of the signal (RSSI) received from the peer STA.
+If the STA has not transmitted Data frames to the peer STA recently, MTX might be approximated from strength of the signal (RSSI) received from the peer STA.

 The STA transmits Mesh Link Metric Report frames containing the metric value MTX to the peer STA.

 When the STA receives a Mesh Link Metric Report frame from the peer STA, it stores the reported metric value as MRX of the link.
-If the STA does not receive Mesh Link Metric Report frame recently, the STA might invalidate MRX.
+If the STA has not received a Mesh Link Metric Report frame recently, the STA might invalidate MRX.

 When the STA is in need of link metric value of the link, i.e., it received HWMP Mesh Path Selection frame to determine active mesh path, it calculates link metric for the path selection MPATH using the following equation.